 Provide constructive criticism: State areas for improvement.
 Again, be specific.
 Most importantly, provide actionable steps they can take to improve.Where relevant, provide examples and set goals on how to achieve improved performance.

-End on a positive note: Find an overall positive comment before closing the review.
+End on a positive note: Find an overall positive comment to lighten up the workplace before closing the review.
 For example, acknowledge their progress towards a goal they mentioned during the previous review.
 Also, ask how you can help moving forward.
 This will help with the perspective around performance review responses overall.